ViewComfy/ViewComfy/README.md

 For a  more detailed guide on how to set up ViewMode and share your app with ngrok you can refer to our blog: <https://www.viewcomfy.com/blog/turn-a-comfyui-workflow-into-an-app>

-## Deployment
+## Deploy your own

-If you need to deploy a ViewComfy app or a ComfyUI workflow, you can do it directly on our [website](https://playground.viewcomfy.com/deploy).
+You can deploy your own ViewComfy app, or ComfyUI workflow, to ViewComfy cloud with one click: [website](https://playground.viewcomfy.com/deploy).

 ## Usage